 If you plan to make the Caribbean your second home with frequent island visits, investing in a Caribbean timeshare may be a much better option than the recurring costs of a typical resort vacation.

-With a Caribbean timeshare, you the advantages of a vacation home--ort setting with a spacious private suite complete with full kitchen -- without any of the maintenance work, the hassle of closing up when you leave and then worrying about how your vacation home is faring while you are away.
+With a Caribbean timeshare, you have all the advantages of a vacation home without any of the maintenance work, the hassle of closing up when you leave and then worrying about how your vacation home is faring while you are away.

 Do Your Homework First

 Despite the advantages of a Caribbean timeshare vacation, go into this purchase with your eyes wide open.
 Since you will be investing a sizable sum, realize what you're getting

 First, do some research about timeshares, the same thing you probably do when buying a new car.
 Start by looking at the numerous independent online forums such as TUG (Timeshares Users Group) and Redweek.
 Or type “timeshare forums” into